 Viewing & Tracking SLAs

-There are currently two ways to view the record performance metrics for an app’s SLAs.
-The first is within your application using the SLA widget on a Page.
-The second is on the Reporting page, however this option is only available to platform Super Admins.
+There are currently four ways to view the performance metrics for an app’s SLAs.
+Within your application you can use the SLA widget on a Page, the SLA fields in views to add SAL data to any view, and the SLA component on a Form to display the SLA data for only the current record.
+The final one is on the Reporting page, however this option is only available to platform Super Admins.
 Additionally, you can trigger actions on record delays, e.g., send an email and/or in-app notification when a record is delayed.

 - SLA Widget on a Page: To view you SLA performance metrics in-app, you’ll need to create a page and add the SLA Widget to it.
 Here’s some documentation on how to create Pages in your apps: Creating Pages, and Page Editor Overview.

 - SLA Fields in Views: For any form where SLAs have been defined, SLA data fields will be available in the left side palette of fields on the Table Columns tab of the view editor.
 Each defined SLA will have a section in the palette with 8 data values specific to that SLA.
 Yu can drag any of these SLA fields into you view to display that data in the view.

 - SLA Component on a Form: To display SLA data for the current record as part of the form, drag the SLA component from the left side palette and drop it in the desired location on the form.
 Learn more here: SLA Component.

 - Reporting Page SLA Stats: SLA performance metrics from all your applications can be viewed on the Reporting page ‘SLA Stats’ section.
 This feature section is only available to platform Super Admins at the moment.
 Learn more here: Reporting Overview.